 Dogs are part of the family, and we don’t want to exclude them on Easter, but it’s important to be cautious when there are a lot of people and distractions.
 Veterinarian Dr. Danielle Bernal gives dog owners some Easter safety advice for keeping pooches out of danger.

-The short answer is no, dogs shouldn’t eat cherries.
-Here’s why it isn’t safe, even though your dog may have eaten a cherry in the past and felt fine afterward.
+Can dogs eat cherries?
+The short answer is no, dogs shouldn’t eat cherries, even though your dog may have eaten a cherry or two in the past and felt fine afterward.
+There are plenty of human foods that are good for dogs and make for better choices than cherries.

 We all want to spoil our pups, but sometimes being a good doggy parent is knowing when to say, “No.” Never feed your dog any of the foods on this list.